Augmentative and alternative communication: Symbols

-Symbols are visuals used to represent objects, actions, and concepts through the use of items such as the physical object itself, colored or black and white photographs, line drawings, and written words.
+At its most basic definition, a symbol is something that represents or stands for something else.
+Symbols represent objects, actions, and concepts through the use of items such as the physical object itself, colored or black and white photographs, line drawings, and written words.
 For users with literacy skills, alphabet-based symbols including individual letters, whole words, or parts thereof may be used in combination with the other types of symbols.
 Tactile symbols which are textured objects, real objects or parts of real objects that are used as a communication symbols particularly for individuals with visual impairments and/or significant intellectual impairments.
 Both low- and high-tech devices can incorporate the use of symbols.
+Symbols are often placed in fixed positions on the screen or board which allow users to develop motor patterns associated with certain requests or statements.
 With low-tech devices, a communication partner is involved and must interpret the symbols chosen.
-Picture Communication Exchange System (PECS) is a commonly used low-tech communication system that teach individuals how to request, comment, and answer questions through the use of line drawings known as picture communication symbols (PCS).
-LAMP Words for Life, a high-tech communication system, is an app that incorporates various symbols and motor planning.
-Symbols are placed in fixed position on the screen which allow users to develop motor patterns associated with certain requests or statements.
 The choice of symbols and aspects of their presentation, such as size and background, depend on an individual's preferences as well as their linguistic, visual, and cognitive skills.
 This can be determined using an assessment for symbolic understanding.

+Over time, several collections or symbol-sets have been developed by individuals, non-profit organizations, and companies: